machmill/machine_learning/README.md

 # Machine Learning Repository

 This repository contains implementations for a range of machine learning concepts.
+All implementations are directly runnable through their respective main.py.

 ## Supervised: